-The Property to be acquired by the Company consists of a .75+ acre parcel of land with plans for the construction of 5 office condominiums in Phoenix, Arizona.
-The project is situated in the Phoenix area in close proximity to the Phoenix Children's Hospital.
-A map showing the area in which the Property is located in the Investment/Executive Summary, attached to this offering memorandum as part of Exhibit C.
+The Property has been acquired by the Company and consists of at least nine acres, in Surprise, Arizona.
+The project is situated in the Surprise area.
+A map showing the area in which the Property is located is attached to this offering memorandum as part of Exhibit "C".